oh6/sfonk/README.md

 # sfonk

-`S` is a silly implmenetation of Spider solitaire in shell script
+`S` is a silly implementation of Spider solitaire in shell script

 `calcal` is my vastly overcomplicated diet planner